FGasper/p5-Promise-ES6-XS/README.md

 ## Promise callbacks: list vs. scalar context

-Most Perl promise libraries allow promises to resolve (or reject) with a list.
-The problem with this pattern is: what do we do if a plural return includes a promise?
-Neither Promises/A+ nor ECMAScript’s promise standard offers guidance on how to handle this scenario, and there’s no “obvious” solution otherwise.
+Most Perl promise libraries allow promises to resolve or reject with multiple values.
+This is eminently “perlish”, but what do we do if a plural return includes a promise?
+Neither Promises/A+ nor ECMAScript’s promise standard describes how to handle this scenario, and there’s no “obvious” solution otherwise.
 We could simply ignore the “extra” inputs, but what if one of those “extras” is itself a promise?
 What if there’s only one promise, but it’s not the first item returned?